YashasviMantha/CMD-Costum/README.md

 Docs:

 `from _Dump import me`   -->  is the file for importing the inscript runnables

 `me.mark("D")`           -->  for watermarking the script in DUMP's name

 `me.mark("Y")`           -->  for watermarking the script in Yashasvi's name

+# Remote-Server
+Contains Mainly OpenVPN Setup that I use for accessing RDPS set-up.

+Docs:

+VPN Setup that tunnels just the `Krishna` Network traffic.
+All other packets are tunneled from the local network.
+Only `one` IP has been allowed.